 Anyone who’s used macOS will know that its support for screenshots was clearly not designed for users in mind.
 Standard keyboards have an incredibly useful ‘Print Screen’ key, which captures the screen, and is aptly named. macOS has the equally obvious

 CMD + Shift + 4.

 Trackpad acceleration feels reasonably natural, flicking around content as if you’re actually touching it.
 On a scroll-wheel, not so much.
-It just means depending on how quickly you’re scrolling, 1 notch could be 1 line or several, it depends on how the OS is feeling.
+It just means depending on how quickly you’re scrolling, one notch could be one line or several, it depends on how the OS is feeling.
 I use an MX Master, which has a ratchet-free scrolling mode, which makes the acceleration even more noticeable, and even more annoying.